 Cut out the circle, then cut it in half.

 Draw five arching lines on the semi-circle of paper to create the rainbow.
 We drew freehand, but you could also use a compass for exact lines.

 Cut along the longest line to remove the outermost strip.

 Flip the semicircle over and lightly grease the back of the paper with shortening.
-Line the paper up with the cake, greased side down, and press the paper against the buttercream.
-Use a small offset icing spatula to spread pink buttercream over the exposed arc of cake.
+Line the paper up grease-side against the cake and gently press into the buttercream.